anishavelayudhan/snake/README.md

 3. Implement your enhancements.
 4. Commit your changes (`git commit -am 'Add some feature'`).
 5. Push to the branch (`git push origin feature/your-feature`).
-6. Create a new Pull Request and become a part of the Retro Snake Game community!
+6. Create a new Pull Request and wait until approved!
 <br/><br/>

 ## License